semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 - Scanning the components of the monorepository separately.
 - Serializing the type of scan performed.
-- In CI jobs, increasing the RAM of the job runner.
+- Increasing the RAM of the job runner for CI jobs

 Given the following log or similar: